valle572/binary-tree/README.md

 ![Example screenshot](./img/screenshot.png)
 If you have screenshots you'd like to share, include them here.
 -->
 ## Setup
 I am using the GNU C++ compiler to run my programs, examples will be using the g++ compiler.
 I am also using kate as my text editor.

-To install:
-- Choose the desired location to clone git into
 Clone git:
 ```sh
 git clone https://github.com/valle572/binary-tree.git